vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/11_brahma-sUtre-nirAkAraH.md

 Birth is described as the acquisition of various bodies, as is said in the statement toyena jīvān in the Yajurmūrdhan.211

-[211]: toyena jivān visasarja bhūmyām, MahānārUp., 1.4.
+[211]: toyena jīvān visasarja bhūmyām, MahānārUp., 1.4.
 </details>